mkoryak/floatThead/README.md

 # Things this plugin does:
 ---------
 -   Works on tables within a scrollable container or whole window scrolling
+-   Works with responsive table wrappers
 -   Works with dynamically hidden/added/removed columns
 -   Doesn't clone the thead - so your events stay bound
 -   Doesn't mess with your styles, and doesnt require any css
 -   Works with border-collapse variants, weird margins, padding and borders
--   Works with libs like [datatables](http://datatables.net), [perfect-scrollbar](http://mkoryak.github.io/floatThead/examples/perfect-scrollbar/), [bootstrap](http://mkoryak.github.io/floatThead/examples/bootstrap3/), and many more
+-   Works with libs like [datatables](http://datatables.net), [perfect-scrollbar](http://mkoryak.github.io/floatThead/examples/perfect-scrollbar/), [bootstrap3](http://mkoryak.github.io/floatThead/examples/bootstrap3/), and many more
 -   Header can be floated with `position:absolute` which adds a wrapper, or `position:fixed` which does not.
 Both have their pros and cons.
 By default the best option is chosen based on your configuration